-Purple used to be a color reserved only for royalty.
-It was a sign of status.
+Purple was a colour reserved only for royalty, a sign of status.

 The health benefits of blueberries and even the acai berry have been in the spotlight for some time but there are other foods that share the deep hue that you might not know about.